openshift/openshift-origin-design/admin-perspective/olm/install-forcenamespace/install-forcenamespace.md

 - Namespace selection is read-only and fixed to openshift-operators.

 ![Operator namespace not defined single](img/1-2-notarget-single.png)
-- All operators are available for installation.
+- All namespaces are available for installation.

 ## Operator-defined namespace - already exists